 There are two main kinds of approvals required in Thailand.

-- The first one is the Ethics Committee’s approval for the protocol.
+- The first one is the Ethics Committee’s approval of the protocol.

 - Second is the Thailand FDA approval for Import Permits.